tonbit/coroutine/README.md

 	while (true)
 	{
-		//if resume routine new created, its callback will start running rc = resume(rt1);
+		//if resume routine new created, start to run its callback rc = resume(rt1);

 		//if resume routine suspended, swap to its yield point